Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files
 Task 12.
 This is a script that displays the 10 newest files in the current directory.

+13-unique
+Task 13.
+This is a script that takes a list of qords as input and prints only words that appear exactly once, in a sorted order.

 14-findthatword
 Task 14.
 This is a script that displays all lines containing the pattern "root" from the file "/etc/passwd"